 The graph below illustrates the total broken out by each of the three councils (NSERC, SSHRC and CIHR):

 Growth in research funding at Memorial has resulted in national recognition among peers.
-In 2019, Memorial remains ranked at #20 of the top 50 research universities in Canada as calculated by Research Infosource:
+In 2020, Research Infosource reported that Memorial's ranking increased to #18 of the top 50 research universities in Canada in 2019:

-Memorial ranks first in the country for corporate research income as a percentage of total research income in the medical doctoral category:
+Memorial ranks third in the country for corporate research income as a percentage of total research income in the medical doctoral category:

-As seen in the graph below, total research expenditures have risen from approximately $100,000,000 in 2014-15 to almost double that in 2018-19, due in part to the expansion of university facilities and other infrastructure to support research:
+As seen in the graph below, total research expenditures have risen from approximately $100,000,000 in 2014-15 to over double that in 2019-20, due in part to the expansion of university facilities and other infrastructure to support research:

 What comes out of research at Memorial?